masoninthesis/roots-share-buttons/README.md

 * Supported networks: Facebook, Twitter, Google+, LinkedIn, Pinterest
 * Easily set button order
-* Enable share counts
 * Lightweight, mobile-first stylesheet
-* Lightweight JavaScript function to pop-up a window when a button is clicked
 * Automatically include share buttons:
   * Before and/or after content on archive templates
   * Before and/or after content on single templates